-Parkbrook Lodge provides person-centred support to eleven people with learning disabilities, physical disabilities and associated complex needs.
-We are also a Prader-Willi specialist home.
+Parkbrook Lodge provides person-centred support to 10 people with learning disabilities, autism, Prader-Willi syndrome, and complex needs.

 The people living at Parkbrook Lodge are encouraged to take pride in their home and are supported to undertake domestic tasks in line with their capabilities.
 Everyone is encouraged to be involved in cooking meals, all menu planning, budgeting and the purchasing of the food.

 Our residents organise many events themselves, such as parties, barbecues and discos, and are encouraged to discuss activities they would like to participate in.
 Current activities include swimming, ten pin bowling, trips to the cinema and theme parks, horse riding, photography, cycling and walks around the local countryside.